Forging a partnership between patients, learners and educators in undergraduate medical education

 The centre aims to forge a partnership between patients, the public, students and academic staff in the governance, development and delivery of medical education.
 The centre helps design, develop and test innovative methods for expanding interactions with patient and public representatives for all students and thereby produce better patient-centred doctors.

 The centre also delivers an annual Doubleday lecture open to the students, staff and the public.
 Speakers have included Andy Burnham Mayor of Manchester, Sir Bruce Keogh and Sir Robert Francis.
 These lectures provide valuable insight into the NHS and wider health and social care issues which help contextualise the students learning and the public's understanding of the complex and often fluid landscape in which doctors are being trained.

 The centre has a medical student ambassador who is involved in promoting work and partnership with patients and carers to other students.
 The student ambassador also supports the Doubleday lecture series with other students.
 The centre designs effective methods of introducing the patient and public voice into the governance, teaching, and design of the medical school's programmes.

 Medical education partners

 Medical education partners are selected patient and public representatives.
 They drive the Manchester Medical School's patient and public involvement strategy.
 Medical education partners involved at a wide variety of medical education activities, such as being interviewers for prospective medical students as well as actively participating in teaching and learning.
-Medical Education partners are also members of various committees across the medical school, including the Health & Conduct panels for medical students with difficulties.
+Medical education partners are also members of various committees across the medical school, including the health and conduct panels for medical students with difficulties.
 The work of the centre has been acknowledged nationally by Nesta and NHS England.
 It has also featured as an example of good practice by the Beryl Institute, a global community of practice dedicated to improving the patient experience through collaboration and shared knowledge in the US.